jeremydouglass/rosetta_examples_p5/CONTRIBUTING.md

 To identify an existing Processing task already on the Rosetta Code wiki that is not yet part of this example set:

-1. on the Rosetta Code wiki, browse  [Processing tasks](https://rosettacode.org/wiki/Category:Processing).
+1. on the Rosetta Code wiki, browse [Processing tasks](https://rosettacode.org/wiki/Category:Processing) or [Python mode tasks](https://rosettacode.org/wiki/Category:Processing_Python_mode).
    If you find a task that is not listed in this repos `examples` folder:
-2. create a new issue https://github.com/jeremydouglass/rosetta_examples_p5/issues named for that task
+2. [create a new issue](https://github.com/jeremydouglass/rosetta_examples_p5/issues) named for that task

 ### Contribute a new task to the Rosetta Code wiki

-1. on the Rosetta Code wiki, browse [Tasks not implemented in Processing](https://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Processing).
+1. on the Rosetta Code wiki, browse [Tasks not implemented in Processing](https://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Processing) or [Tasks not implemented in Python mode](https://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Processing_Python_mode).
 2. select a task to add
 3. edit that page (full page edit)
 4. add a Processing section -- alphabetically using header markup